-Using the same HST/ARC image, here we reevaluated the host galaxy GALFIT modelling.
-The HST/ACS HRC F550M observation for Mrk~590 consisted of three exposures with exposure times of 120, 300, and 600 s (total exposure time: 1,020 s), each of which was split into two equal subexposures ({\tt CR-SPLIT}) to facilitate the rejection of cosmic rays.
-Even the longest exposure images do not suffer from saturation, because the AGN component of Mrk~590 is in the faint phase \citep{ben06}.
-Pipeline products of the HST/ACS HRC F550M images ({\tt flt} images) were obtained from the Mikulski Archive for Space Telescopes (MAST), and these images were combined into a final distortion-corrected drizzle-combined image using {\tt AstroDrizzle}\footnote{\href{https://drizzlepac.readthedocs.io/en/deployment/index.html}{https://drizzlepac.readthedocs.io/en/deployment/index.html}} adopting default settings, with the exception of sky subtraction.
-A noise image for the drizzle-combined image was created using {\tt AstroDrizzle} again but adopting {\tt final\_wht\_type = ERR}.
-Moreover, a model PSF image at the position of the AGN was created using a web interface of {\tt TinyTim} \citep{kri11}.
+Using the same HST/ARC image, here we re-evaluate the host galaxy GALFIT modelling.
+The HST/ACS HRC F550M observation for Mrk~590 consists of three exposures with exposure times of 120, 300, and 600 s (total exposure time: 1,020 s), each of which is split into two equal subexposures ({\tt CR-SPLIT}) to facilitate the rejection of cosmic rays.
+Even the longest exposure images do not suffer from saturation, because the AGN component of Mrk~590 was in the faint phase at the epoch of the HST observation \citep{ben06}.

+Pipeline products of the HST/ACS HRC F550M images ({\tt flt} images) were downloaded from the Mikulski Archive for Space Telescopes (MAST).
+These images are combined into a final distortion-corrected drizzle-combined image using {\tt AstroDrizzle}\footnote{\href{https://drizzlepac.readthedocs.io/en/deployment/index.html}{https://drizzlepac.readthedocs.io/en/deployment/index.html}} adopting default settings, with the exception of sky subtraction.
+A noise image for the drizzle-combined image is created using {\tt AstroDrizzle} again but adopting {\tt final\_wht\_type = ERR}.
+Moreover, a model PSF image at the position of the AGN is created using a web interface of {\tt TinyTim} \citep{kri11}.

-The image decomposition for the HST/ACS HRC F550M image of Mrk~590 was performed using GALFIT.
-Following the analysis of \cite{ben09}, a PSF (AGN), three $\rm{S\acute{e}rsic}$ components (host galaxy) and a sky background were employed as model components to be fitted.
-Because the HST/ACS HRC has a limited field-of-view of $29''.1 \times 25''.4$ (Fig.~\ref{fig:GALFIT}), the sky background estimation is probably affected by the unmodeled extended host galaxy component \citep[][and see Section~\ref{sec:host_estimate_sdss}]{ben09}.
-The GALFIT fitting was performed adopting fixed values of $\rm{S\acute{e}rsic}$ indices of $n = $1.22, 0.59, and 1.00 for the inner bulge, bulge, and disk components, respectively, as derived by \cite{ben09}.
+The image decomposition for the HST/ACS HRC F550M image of Mrk~590 is performed using GALFIT.
+Following the analysis of \cite{ben09}, a PSF (AGN), three $\rm{S\acute{e}rsic}$ components (host galaxy) and a sky background are used as model components to be fitted.
+Because the HST/ACS HRC has a limited field-of-view of $29''.1 \times 25''.4$ (Fig.~\ref{fig:GALFIT}), the sky background estimation is probably affected by the unmodelled extended host galaxy component \citep[][and see Section~\ref{sec:host_estimate_sdss}]{ben09}.
+The GALFIT fitting is performed adopting fixed values of $\rm{S\acute{e}rsic}$ indices of $n = $1.22, 0.59, and 1.00 for the inner bulge, bulge, and disk components, respectively, as derived by \cite{ben09}.
 The best-fitting parameters are listed in Table~\ref{tbl-galfit} (``$\rm{S\acute{e}rsic}$ fixed'' model).
-From this fitting, we recovered best-fitting parameters that were consistent with those derived by \cite{ben09}.
+From this fitting, we recover best-fitting parameters that are consistent with those derived by \cite{ben09}.